ABOUT US

 Officer

-Cara Sznurkowski is a passionate environmental conservationist with a deep commitment to preserving and protecting Florida’s native wildlife.
+Cara is a passionate environmental conservationist with a deep commitment to preserving and protecting Florida’s native wildlife.
 With a background in Environmental Science and advanced degrees from the University of Florida, including a Bachelor's in Entomology & Nematology and a Master’s in Forest Resources and Conservation, Cara brings a wealth of knowledge and expertise to the Rescuing Ocala Wildlife Board of Directors.

 Her professional journey has been marked by leadership roles in outdoor programming and conservation, where she has successfully managed initiatives that engage communities and protect natural habitats.
 Cara's dedication to wildlife preservation is complemented by her hands-on experience in environmental education, outreach, and strategic project management.